cs3org/OCM-API/IETF-RFC.md

                     An optional secret to be used to access the remote web app, for example in the form of a bearer token.
    * Protocol details for `datatx` MAY contain:
+     * REQUIRED srcUri (string)
+                    An URI to access the remote resource.
+The URI MAY be relative, in which case the prefix exposed by the `/.well-known/ocm` endpoint MUST be used, or it MAY be absolute.
+Similar considerations as for the `webdav.uri` field apply.
      * OPTIONAL sharedSecret (string)
                     An optional secret to be used to access the resource, for example in the form of a bearer token.
                     To prevent leaking it in logs it MUST NOT appear in any URI.
-     * REQUIRED srcUri (string)
-                    An URI to access the remote resource.
-The URI MAY be relative, in which case the prefix exposed by the `/ocm-provider` endpoint MUST be used, or it may be absolute (recommended).
-Additionally, the URI MAY include a secret hash in the path.
      * OPTIONAL size (integer)
+                    The size of the file to be transferred from the sending server.

 ## Decision to Discard
 The Receiving Server MAY discard the notification if any of the following hold true: